lizardie/GTFS/README.md

 # GTFS
 My little games with GTFS.

 I start by processing GTFS for Sweden using Postgres with PostGIS on localhost.
 I download the data locally to my comp (and unzip even though probably not necessary).
+I am using my folder structure - if you replicate, change the paths where needed.

 ## Data sources
 * Download historic data from here https://data.samtrafiken.se/trafiklab/gtfs-sverige-2/